2018–2020 Kazakh protests: 2018

 QDT leader Mukhtar Ablyazov called for rallies to be held on 10 May 2018 to coincide with the visit to Kazakhstan of the official mission of the European Parliament which was to assess how the country is fulfilling its obligations to respect human rights.
 Unauthorized protests took place that day in the cities of Astana, Almaty, Oral, Aktobe, Atyrau, Semey and Shymkent where the participants demanded the release and an end of torture of political prisoners.
 According to observers and participants, the number of police officers in Almaty and Astana was comparable to the number of participants in the protests.
-An estimated of 50 people were detained in Almaty while the news agency Present Time put an estimate of 80.
+An estimated 50 people were detained in Almaty while the news agency Present Time put an estimate of 80.
 The Ministry of Internal Affairs did not give the exact number of those detained.

-Another rally was set to take place in 23 June by the QDT.
+Another rally was set to take place on 23 June by the QDT.
 A video published on YouTube on 12 June named "Teachers go to Ablyazov's rally" was received condemnation by the Prosecutor General's Office which stated that the "content of the videos does not correspond to reality and is aimed at inciting social hatred and enmity in Kazakhstani society."
 The Prosecutor General's Office also accused of Ablyazov hiring professional actors and models with Asian appearance in videos whom were not Kazakhstani citizens–but in fact–Kyiv residents and warned that Kazakhstanis willing to participate in an unsanctioned rallies would violate the provisions of the law "On the Procedure for Organizing and Conducting Peaceful Assemblies, Rallies, Processions, Pickets and Demonstrations" and that participants would face up 15 days of arrest.
 On the day of protests, dozens of people were detained in cities of Almaty, Astana, and Shymkent of which none of them expressed any demands nor did not hold banners in their hands.

 On 16–17 December, detentions took place in Kazakhstan such as in Almaty where activists attempted to honor the memory of the victims of Zhanaozen massacre and Jeltoqsan in the Republic Square.
 The police department of the Bostandyq District commented on situation saying that all detainees after 1 pm were all released.